wp-plugins/whmcs-bridge/readme.txt

 Simply go to the Wordpress Settings page for the plugins and click the Upgrade button.

 == Changelog ==

+= 3.3.3.1 =
+* Fixed headers for CSS and JS scripts parsed through the plugin.

 = 3.3.3 =
 * IP Unblock module compatibility (and similar URL structures - index.php?…)